Sonnez Les Matines, a Verse Play by J.C. Scharl

 Sonnez Les Matines goes past dusty exegesis to give us a real play of ideas: as the trio marvel at a dead body in their midst, it’s in the realm of action, not words, that their philosophical differences are teased out.
 Set during Shrovetide revels in 1520s

 Paris, blending the sacred and profane, this ribald play takes itself just

 By turns energetic, hilarious, and profound, Sonnez Les Matines reclothes religious history’s dry bones in the muscle and gristle of living.

 -Maryann Corbett, author of multiple poetry collections, including Mid Evil (2014), the winner of the Richard Wilbur Award.

 A clever, heartfelt, and uproarious inquiry into the perennial mystery of human frailty.
 This is drama-as-literature in fine form, demanding we think, laugh, and mourn alongside its remarkable characters.
 Unforgettably original and great fun.

 -Paul J. Pastor, author of Bower Lodge: Poems

 Jane Clark Scharl is a poet and critic.
-Her poetry has appeared in some of the nation’s top poetry journals, including The New Ohio Review, The Hudson Review, and The American Journal of Poetry, as well as internationally on the BBC.
+Her poetry has appeared in some of the nation’s top poetry journals, including The New Ohio Review, The Hopkins Review, and The American Journal of Poetry, as well as internationally on the BBC.
 Her criticism has appeared in many magazines and journals, including Dappled Things, The Lamp, Fare Forward, The European Conservative, and others.
 She serves as a senior editor for The European Conservative, and teaches poetry through a partnership with Intercollegiate Studies Institute.